mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *all that you accomplish or fail to accomplish with your life is the direct result of your thoughts.*
+> *all this worldly wisdom was once the unimaginable heresy of one wise man.*

 </div>
 <!-- quote-end -->